 Making mango modak

-25. Begin to make small balls from them while they are still warm.
+- Begin to make small balls from the modak mixture while it is still warm.

-29. Place the modaks over a greased plate or thali. you can also place the mango modaks on a banana leaf or turmeric leaf.
+- Place the Mango Modak over a greased plate or thali or you can also place them on banana leaf or turmeric leaf.

 - Serve warm or chilled Mango Modak to your family.

 - Add less or more sugar depending on the sweetness of the mangoes and your preferred taste.

 - Try to use mangoes that are sweet, fleshy and pulpy.
 Do not use mangoes that are very juicy.